DCAN-Labs/loes-scoring-2/doc/WIPs/alex_net.md

 This block is a function that computes a set of output images from an input image.
 The function consists of additions and multiplications combined with a non-linear function computed by `ReLU`.

+1. Conv3d(...)  # TODO Give plain English description
+2. BatchNorm3d(...)  # TODO Give plain English description
+3. ReLU(...)  # TODO Give plain English description
+4. MaxPool3d(...)  # TODO Give plain English description

-With CNNs, by constructing different blocks consisting of different types of constituent parts with different parameters in different orders,  we can construct functions that are arbitrarily close to a given function.
+With CNNs, by constructing
+different blocks consisting of different types of constituent parts with different parameters in different orders,  we can construct functions that are arbitrarily close to a given function.
 The given function that we are trying to approximate in our case is the function `mri_to_loes_score` with the domain of